 To make a commitment to birds, sign up online at the National Audubon Society’s website (http://www.audubon.org/) or the National Geographic Society’s website (https://www.nationalgeographic.org/projects/year-of-the-bird/) – it is free and it takes just a couple minutes.

 Once you are signed up, the partner organizations will ask people to take simple actions that will help birds each month.
-February’s featured action is to take part in the Great Backyard Bird Count, which is planned for February 16-19 (President’s Day weekend).
+February’s featured action was the Great Backyard Bird Count.

 The Great Backyard Bird Count started in 1998 and was the first online citizen-science project to collect data about wild birds.
 The count is done in February each year to give a snapshot of bird distributions before spring migration.
 By participating in the bird count, citizen scientists help researchers better understand patterns of bird diversity and abundance, as well as issues such how weather or climate change influences bird populations, how migrations compare to those of the past, and how diseases affect birds in various parts of the country.